 Usage-based insurance is a fast way for newer drivers, younger drivers, or any driver who is a safe driver to reduce the cost of their car insurance.
 By using a device that tracks your driving habits, you may save significant amounts of money after a short period of time.
 Ask your broker or agent about usage-based insurance discounts.

 How Do I Find an Insurance Company with Lower Prices?

 Some things that will make your car insurance cost go down are not within your control.
 But others are.
 For example, on a year when an insurance company has more claims paid, your insurance rates may go up.
 These things are not in your individual control, except that you may be able to find an insurance company that has better rates, even when others have higher ones.
+You should also look into state programs that may be able to help if you're in need of low-income car insurance.
 Find a good deal by shopping around and checking which car insurance company is the best for your circumstance.

 Insurance Information Institute.
 "What Determines the Price of an Auto Insurance Policy?"
 Accessed March 5, 2020.